-3.- GUIDELINES AND PROCEDURES FOR ACCOMPANYING MINOR DEPENDENTS
+3.- GUIDELINES AND PROCEDURES FOR ACCOMPANYING MINORS

-A faculty leader's/site coordinator's/program assistant's children or legal dependents under the age of 18 may accompany the faculty leader/site coordinator/program assistant for the duration of the program or for a significant portion of the program as long as it does not interfere with the leader's duties to the program and students.
-As stated in the PLU Minors on Campus Policy, faculty leaders/site coordinators/program assistants are expected to supervise their accompanying minor throughout the study away program.
-For children under 15, a second adult is required to care for the child(ren) and be available 24/7 should an emergency arise.
-Programs arranged with assistance from a third-party program provider may require additional policies or documentation.
+A program leader's children or legal dependents under the age of 18 may accompany the faculty member for the duration of the program or for a significant portion of the program as long as it does not interfere with the leader's duties to the program and students.
+For children under 15, a second adult is required to care for the child(ren) available 24/7 should an emergency arise.